FMA350/FMA350.github.io/_posts/2024-03-18-easy-partial-functions.md

 }
 ```

-All hell breakes lose.
+All hell breakes loose.
 Our friendly compiler points us in the right direction:

 > main.cpp:15:12: error: invalid use of non-static member function ‘bool MyStruct::isZero(int)’
 >   15 |     cb = s.isZero;